-I believe that bravery is an integral part of a brand strategy, where marketers are tasked with building distinctiveness.
-It is an easy and comfortable ride to ‘stay with the pack’ and exist within your category’s norms, but if you want to be a market leader or challenger to the crown, you need to be brave to be different.
+It is not a stretch to say it can be an easy and comfortable a ride to ‘stay with the pack’ and exist within your category’s norms, but if you want to be a market frontrunner or challenger to the crown, you need to be brave to be different.